berbix/berbix-ruby/README.md

 - `phone` - Previously verified phone number for a user.
 - `customer_uid` - An ID or identifier for the user in your system.
 - `template_key` - The template key for this transaction.
+- `hosted_options` - Optional configuration object for creating hosted transactions.
+  - `completion_email` - Email address to which completion alerts will be sent for this transaction.

 ##### `fetch_transaction(tokens: Tokens): object`